ccmmf/workflows/phase_1a_single_site_almond/README.md

   - `out/`: Model outputs, with subdirectories for each ensemble member containing:
     * `<year>.nc`: One PEcAn-standard netCDF per year containing all requested output variables at the same timestep as the input weather data
     * `<year>.nc.var`: One plain text file per year containing a list of the variables included in `<year>.nc`.
 In this case all years have the same variables, but PEcAn is capable of simulations where variables differ from year to year.
     * `logfile.txt`: Console output from the model run.
-Note that Sipnet itself is not very chatty, so for successful runs this usually shows only the PEcAn output from the process of converting the output to netCDF.
+Note that SIPNET itself is not very chatty, so for successful runs this usually shows only the PEcAn output from the process of converting the output to netCDF.
     * `README.txt`: Reports some metadata about the model run including site, input files, run dates, etc.
-    * `sipnet.out`: Raw Sipnet output, with all years and variables in one file
+    * `sipnet.out`: Raw SIPNET output, with all years and variables in one file
-  - `pecan.CONFIGS.xml`: Settings for the run, as recorded just after writing config files and before starting the Sipnet runs (In this workflow only one XML file is written; in other PEcAn applications the settings might be recorded at other stages of the run as well, giving e.g. `pecan.CHECKED.xml`, `pecan.TRAIT.xml`, `pecan.METPROCESS.xml`, and so on).
+  - `pecan.CONFIGS.xml`: Settings for the run, as recorded just after writing config files and before starting the SIPNET runs (In this workflow only one XML file is written; in other PEcAn applications the settings might be recorded at other stages of the run as well, giving e.g. `pecan.CHECKED.xml`, `pecan.TRAIT.xml`, `pecan.METPROCESS.xml`, and so on).
   - `run/`: Working directories for the execution of each model, with subdirectories for each ensemble member containing:
-    * `job.sh`: A bash script that controls the execution of Sipnet and relocates outputs to the `out/` directory
+    * `job.sh`: A bash script that controls the execution of SIPNET and relocates outputs to the `out/` directory
     * `README.txt`: Metadata about the model run; identical to the copy in `out/`
     * `sipnet.clim`: a *link to* the weather data used for this model invocation.
-    * `sipnet.in`, `sipnet.param-spatial`: Configuration files used by Sipnet.
-These are identical for each run, copied into every run directory because Sipnet expects to find them there.
+    * `sipnet.in`, `sipnet.param-spatial`: Configuration files used by SIPNET.
+These are identical for each run, copied into every run directory because SIPNET expects to find them there.
-    * `sipnet.param`: Values for Sipnet model parameters, set by starting from Sipnet's default parameter set and updating parameters set in the chosen PFT by taking draws from the PFT's parameter distributions.
+    * `sipnet.param`: Values for SIPNET model parameters, set by starting from SIPNET's default parameter set and updating parameters set in the chosen PFT by taking draws from the PFT's parameter distributions.
-  - `samples.Rdata`: The draws from requested parameter distributions that were used to set the Sipnet parameterization of each model in the run.
+  - `samples.Rdata`: The draws from requested parameter distributions that were used to set the SIPNET parameterization of each model in the run.
   - `STATUS`: A plain text file containing start and end timestamps and statuses for each phase of the workflow.
   - If a sensitivity analysis is requested (by uncommenting the `<sensitivity.analysis>` block in `single_site_almond.xml`), it will add these additional components:
     * `pft/`: Parameter sensitivity and variance decomposition plots from the sensitivity analysis, placed here because PEcAn's sensitivity analysis can be requested for many PFTs at once and is run separately for each one.
     * `sensitivity.output.<id>.<variable>.<years>.Rdata`: Results from the sensitivity analysis, processed and ready for visualization.
     * `sensitivity.results.<id>.<variable>.<years>.Rdata`: Results from the sensitivity simulations, extracted and set up for analysis.
     * `sensitivity.samples.<id>.Rdata`: The parameter values selected for the one-at-a-time sensitivity analysis, with each variable taken at its PFT median plus or minus the standard deviations specified in the settings XML.
 Note that these same values are also part of `samples.Rdata`.
 * `tools`: Scripts for occasional use that may or may not be part of every workflow run.
-At this writing it contains installation scripts for setting up Sipnet and PEcAn on an HPC cluster and for archiving run output; others may be added later.
+At this writing it contains installation scripts for setting up SIPNET and PEcAn on an HPC cluster and for archiving run output; others may be added later.

 ## References